kbastani/event-sourcing-microservices-example/README.md

 ### Generating Data

 Many thanks goes out to [Michael Simons](http://www.twitter.com/rotnroll666) for contributing multiple fixes and improvements to this repository.
 One of those improvements was a script to generate test data that you can use to automate the APIs listed above.
 Once your cluster is up and running, navigate to the `./deployment/sbin` directory.
-This directory contains a shell script named `generate-social-network.sh`.
-To make sure there is no funny business going on, you're welcome to run the command `cat ./deployment/sbin/generate-social-network.sh`.
+This directory contains a shell script named `generate-serial.sh`.
+To make sure there is no funny business going on, you're welcome to run the command `cat ./deployment/sbin/generate-serial.sh`.
 You'll see the contents of the shell script, which is written in BASH and will automate and test each of the APIs in the order listed in the last section.

 You will need to install `jq` to run the script.
 If you have not yet installed this dependency via your terminal, you can run the command: